adam900710/btrfs-fuse/README.md

   Cross-ported from fstests, which is cross-ported from LTP, and under GPL-2.0-only license.

+- fssum.c and md5.[ch]

+  For verifying the content of the test filesystem.

+  Cross-ported from fstests, under GPL-2.0-only license.

 For projects which want to have btrfs read-only support, and already has a FUSE-like interface (like GRUB), those files should not be cross-ported to the